 - Where do you want to go and how do you plan on getting there?

-Second, define your Key Performance Indicators (KPIs) based on your goals, so you can see how your inbound marketing strategy and campaigns are performing.
+Second, define your Key Performance Indicators (KPIs) based on your goals to see how your inbound marketing strategy and campaigns are performing.
 Getting into these nitty-gritty details will help you with the content creation process, which has to answer the needs of your chosen audience.

 Step 2: Content: the key to potential customers finding you